Standards and Regulations

 All academic credits (semester and quarter units) transferred into Pitzer College will be translated into equivalent Pitzer course credits according to the following conversion: four semester units or six quarter units equal one Pitzer course.
 Please check with the Registrar’s Office to confirm transfer credit totals.

-Transfer credit is not allowed for coursework taken abroad while on a leave status during the fall or spring semester, unless prior approval is obtained by the Study Abroad Office.
+Transfer credit is not allowed for coursework taken abroad while on a leave status during the fall or spring semester.
 Transfer credit for work done abroad during the summer may be granted credit when prior approval is obtained from the appropriate field group and the Registrar’s Office.

 Of the 32 courses required for graduation, no more than 16 Pitzer equivalent courses will be accepted as transfer credit, except New Resource students.